State by state limits on cannabis purchase

 Arizona (AZ)

-• Medical: A patient is authorized to buy up to 2.5 ounces of cannabis every two weeks.
+• Medical: Up to 2.5 ounces of cannabis every two weeks.

-• Recreational: Individuals are allowed to buy 1 ounce (28 grams) of marijuana or cannabis-infused products, with concentrates limited to no more than 5 grams.
+• Recreational: 1 ounce (28 grams) of marijuana or cannabis-infused products, with concentrates capped at 5 grams.

 Arkansas (AR)